kalamos-care/provider-portal/README.md

 # Remote Monitoring Application Example

-An app shell with authentication to get started
+An app shell with authentication to get started, hosted on GitHub pages

+See the demo at [register.kalamos.care](https://register.kalamos.care)

 ## How to use